 Beside the B-Series Blade Servers, the Cisco Unified Computing System (UCS) also features general purpose rack-mount servers based on x86 architecture.
-The C-Series Rack-Mount Servers provide computing resources (memory, CPU, and I/O) and optional local storage to operating systems and applications.
+The C-Series Rack-Mount Servers provide computing resources (memory, CPU, and I/O) and local storage to the hypervisor and applications.
 For more information on C-Series servers, refer to the documentation at